 If you are a director of a limited company, with no employees, you are not affected by the new rules, However, the moment you take on a worker under a contract of employment, both the director and the new employee fall within the scope of pension auto-enrolment obligations.

-If your company falls within the scope of the new rules, and does not already have a company scheme in place, the Pensions Regulator suggests investigating NEST (the National Employment Savings Trust), and consulting the list of pension resources at the ABI.
+If your company falls within the scope of the new rules and does not already have a company scheme in place, the Pensions Regulator suggests investigating NEST (the National Employment Savings Trust).

 Getting a pension as a limited company director.

 If you are interested in finding out more about pensions for limited company directors, you can visit CMME or fill in the form below.
 The team behind Company Bug has worked with CMME since they launched.
 As the largest IFA dedicated to the needs of freelancers, contractors and company owners, they have helped thousands of individuals over the past 15 years.
 You can also visit ContractorUK for more information.